eic/epic-analysis/s3tools/README.md

       `generate-s3-list.sh S3/.../...
 0 3e-4 1 | grep -v OLD > files.config`

 ### Downloaded from S3
-Instead of URLs, we make a list of files, together with the columns needed to make a config file
+Instead of URLs, we make a list of local files, together with the columns needed to make a config file
 - the script `generate-local-list.sh` is similar to `generate-s3-list.sh`, but
   uses files from the specified local directory; see above for details and